opensearch-project/project-website/_posts/2024-06-03-so-you-want-better-opensearch-documentation.markdown

 **Backwards compatibility in APIs came up as an issue.
 It would be interesting if we could better communicate API changes over time.**

 _We use the "Introduced (version)" label to indicate the release in which a feature is introduced.
 But going backwards to identify everything is a big job.
-We received a suggestion to do this for field types, so I labeled it with "*[*_good first issue_*](https://github.com/opensearch-project/documentation-website/issues/6993)*" in case someone wants to jump in._
+We received a suggestion to do this for field types, so I labeled it with "[good first issue](https://github.com/opensearch-project/documentation-website/issues/6993)" in case someone wants to jump in._

 **Someone did make the comment that they do NOT believe that developers don't like to write docs, especially in open source, but that we need to strive to continue to lower the barriers to contributing docs.**